 Twenty Carmen Copper scholars with exceptional artistic talent took part in the event.
 The poster should effectively illustrate, interpret, and highlight the theme: "Our land.
 Our mine.
-Our future."
-We are the Generation of Restoration and Preservation.
+Our future.
+We are the generation of restoration and preservation."
 This represented a blend of the World Environment Day theme, "Our land.
-Our future."
-We are
+Our future.
+We are #GenerationRestoration", and Carmen

-#GenerationRestoration, committed to Carmen Copper's corporate goal of responsible stewardship and the preservation of Toledo City's mining heritage.
+Copper's commitment to our corporate goal of responsible stewardship and the preservation of Toledo City's mining heritage.

 The contest took place on June 28, 2024, at the Carmen Copper Heritage Center, serving as one of the final activities for Environment Month.

-Competitions focused on poster creation enhance awareness of various issues and encourage participation in programs.
-Posters serve as a vibrant and clear method to convey community issues and events, making them suitable for showcasing in public spaces.
+Competitions centered around poster-making promote awareness of diverse issues and foster engagement in programs.
+Posters serve as an effective and visually engaging medium to communicate community issues and events, ensuring they are suitable for display in public areas.
 The 2025 Corporate Wall and Desk Calendar will showcase the 12 most exceptional artworks, aiming to promote the message of environmental stewardship to a broader audience.

 The corporate calendar of Carmen Copper serves as a vital tool in its information and education initiative.
-The 13 pages of the calendar, including the cover page, will provide recipients with an understanding of the company's narrative of responsible stewardship as
+The 13 pages of the calendar, including the cover page, will provide recipients with an understanding of the company's story of responsible stewardship. expressed through its scholars' artworks.